Lorraine Kelly, Gaby Roslin among close friends to attend Dame Deborah James’ funeral

 The private funeral of Dame Deborah James has taken place, with close friends and family paying tribute to the cancer campaigner.

-More than a dozen of James’ family members walked behind the vintage Rolls-Royce hearse that her coffin arrived in.
+More than a dozen of James’ family members, all dressed in black, walked behind the vintage Rolls-Royce hearse that her coffin arrived in.

 The service began at 1pm at St Mary’s Church in Barnes, with readings and music from relatives.

 Lorraine Kelly and Gaby Roslin were among those paying their respects at the service.

 James died at the age of 40 last month after a six-year battle with bowel cancer.
+She was known as Bowelbabe and spoke candidly about her experience with her illness and treatment, right up until her death.

+Her fundraiser for Cancer Research UK collected more than £7m in donations, soaring past her initial goal of £250,000.

+The private service in south-west London saw mourners carrying the sheet music for the song “Tell Me It’s Not True” from the musical Blood Brothers, along with a programme for the event with James’ photograph on it.

 Register for free to continue reading